 Why aren’t you certified organic?

-We are currently seeking to gain USDA organic certification in 2016 on our 30 acres for grain crops.
+We are currently USDA Certified Organic for our cropland.
 We are unsure if we will seek organic certification for our livestock.
 We admire Sugar Mountain Farm and their practices, among many other farms around the U.S who do not certify their livestock as organic.
 Jóia uses them as a very valuable resource and follows their farming practice methods.

 This is what organic means to us:

 • Use of organic farming methods